 - Any email transmitted by the licensee using the licensor's online email marketing software will fully comply with the terms of service as set out herein.

-- Any breach of these terms of service and may result in action being taken by the licensor up to and including withdrawal of the services and products supplied and termination of the licensee's account at no notice and without compensation.
+- Any breach of these terms of service may result in action being taken by the licensor up to and including withdrawal of the services and products supplied and termination of the licensee's account at no notice and without compensation or refund.

-- A Trusted provenance list is one, which whilst not directly generated by the licensee, has confirmed compliance with COI requirements.
+- Trusted provenance list - one which, whilst not directly generated by the licensee, has confirmed compliance with COI requirements.
+Lists of trusted provenance are excluded from use to consumer email addresses (B2C), lists sourced in this way can only be used for B2B marketing.

-- All emails transmitted will not have content that is illegal or likely to cause offence by example but not limited to; defamatory, libellous, pornographic or likely to offend, conveying information that is or may be considered illegal within the laws of the country of distribution, in breach of copyright or trademark legislation.
+- All emails transmitted will not have content that is illegal, in breach of a third party’s rights or likely to cause offense by example but not limited to; defamatory, libellous, pornographic or likely to offend, conveying information that is or may be considered illegal within the laws of the country of distribution, in breach of third party copyright or trademark rights.

 - The licensee will be bound to defend such action and will meet all legal costs arising as a result of such an action both for the licensee and for the licensor.